M&M 50: ROI and Focusing Your Efforts

 How in the world do you make money off of people who don’t open your emails?
 First, Rosemarie segments them out of her main list into their own list.
 She then emails them separate flash sales.
 This allows her to know exactly how much money she makes from them.
 And the ROI?
 She’s seeing a 22% conversion rate from these cold subscribers which is absolutely crazy high.

 Before you delete your cold subscribers, maybe you want to try segmenting them out and offering them their own flash sale or affiliate deal.
-You’ll never know unless you try what your ROI will be.
+You’ll never know what your ROI will be unless you try.

 Subscribe to the Show

 Subscribe through Apple Podcasts and new episodes will show up every month.